-- Internal monitoring reports prepared by Council finance officers shall be presented to, and certified by, the management or leadership team of the Service and recorded as appropriate; - Service areas shall establish internal reporting mechanisms and procedures to address disputes on issues of financial management and control;

-Associated budgets relating to the recharge of income and associated expenditure between services or between services and other elements of the council family shall be subject to liaison and agreement at budget preparation, and throughout the year.
-In the event of failure to resolve disputes at service level, the matter shall be referred to the Executive Director of Finance.
+- Internal monitoring reports prepared by Council finance officers shall be presented to, and certified by, the management or leadership team of the Service and recorded as appropriate; - Service areas shall establish internal reporting mechanisms and procedures to address disputes on issues of financial management and control; - Associated budgets e.g. Trading Operation recharge income and related client service expenditure shall be subject to liaison and agreement at budget preparation, phasing, and update stages.
+In the event of failure to resolve disputes at service level, the matter shall be referred to the Executive Director of Financial Services.